 This is one of the key discoveries I got out of my first class with Rochel.
 Not that she would teach you how to yawn properly in American English (though I am sure she could).
 But recalling the act of yawning, which your body, face, and facial muscles know so well, brings you straight into the oral posture you need in order to sound American.
 This is followed by a series of vowel exercises with completely relaxed features, bringing sound into the physical oral posture already prepared by the yawn.

 So just remember: Yawn before you talk.

 Be ready to have fun with this one.
 Your favorite actresses or actors are closer to your mouth than you think.
 You will work with a small YouTube scene (1-2mins), and a script of that scene, which is normally a monologue from a very famous movie or series.
 Once your oral posture and basic exercises have set the right attitude, you get the added stimuli of sounding like Actor X or Y. You will work on this during your session and practice it at home.

 As a side effect, you will end up having an arsenal of cool Hollywood/Netflix lines to impress your friends with, which is nice!

 These four strategies, along with the discoveries I have shared on body language and identity, are more than enough to get you onto the right track.
-If you are thinking about working on your accent, I hope my experience will help you make the decision.
+If you are thinking about working on your accent correction, I hope my experience will help you make the decision.

-Finally, here are the three essential steps you will need to take if you are serious about working on your accent`:
+Finally, here are the 3 essential steps you will need to take if you are serious about working on your accent`:

 You can’t do it by yourself or with the help of friends, co-workers, girlfriends, boyfriends, lovers, etc. There is a critical point we all reach by natural development.
 And if you have not crossed it and become American by osmosis, your accent will be forever stuck in some middle-ground.
 This is very delicate work, so you need the guidance of an expert.